Celtx Blog

 Conclusion

-If your goal is to make readers’ hearts race and their stomachs churn, lean into horror.
-If you want them on the edge of their seat, gnawing their nails as they wait for the next revelation, aim for thriller.
+Understanding the difference between horror and thriller is practical, not academic.
+If you want to make hearts race and stomachs churn, lean into horror.
+If you want to keep them on the edge of their seat gnawing their nails, aim for thriller.

 How to Write a Horror Movie Script

 Once you know the difference between horror and thriller, it’s time to dig into the details.
-Explore classic horror tropes and how to use them in your own script.
+Learn how to write the script for a horror movie that will scare the socks off of your audience.

 Follow us on social media for more screenwriting tips, tricks, and insights